Chia-Network/ecosystem-activity/readme.md

 docker-compose up --build
 ```

 NOTE: You may run into issues where just re-upping the collector container isn't good enough.
-If you suspect you've malformed the DB in a previous attempt, spin the containers down first and cull the DB volume with:
+If you suspect you've malformed rows in a table in a previous attempt, spin the containers down first and cull the DB volume with:

 ```bash
 docker-compose down --volumes